EllisWalmsleyWeb/rock-paper-scissors/README.md

 - Improve UI with additional styling.

 ## License
-This project is open-source and available under the [MIT License]((https://github.com/EllisWalmsleyWeb/rock-paper-scissors/blob/main/license)).
+This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgments
 Built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.